 Monitor 22b-11, completed in November 2011, is representative of downgradient overburden conditions based on its location along the western site boundary.
 Elevated sodium and chloride concentrations appear to reflect minor road salt effects due to its location immediately adjacent to Dunlop Drive.
-Of the indicator parameters, the December 2017 potassium is slightly higher than the historic maximum concentration at this location, likely due to natural variability.

-We conclude from this assessment, there have been no leachate impacts to the shallow groundwater in the vicinity of the site as a result of site operations in 2017.
+We conclude from this assessment, there have been no leachate impacts to the shallow groundwater in the vicinity of the site as a result of site operations in 2018.